Exploration-Lab/CJPE/README.md

 ## Contact

-In case of any queries, please contact <vijitvm@iitk.ac.in>
+In case of any queries, please contact <vijitvm21@gmail.com>